No two persons age the same. Some will have vision and/or hearing losses while

 messages.
 Teletypewriters (TTYS) can greatly increase communication between

-telephone messages that can be picked up by another similar machine.
-People with
+messages that can be picked up by another similar machine.
+People with less dramatic

-less dramatic hearing loss can use amplified handsets or have an extension bell
+hearing loss can use amplified handsets or have an extension bell installed on their

 Appropriate emergency communication systems are critical for deaf people.
 Audible